sgofferj/TAK-ADSB-ID/Readme.md

 - ~~SAR aircraft will have their operator field in the format "SAR (operator)".~~
 - ~~Law enforcement aircraft will have their operator field in the format "LEO (operator)".~~

-As of 2025-06-24 I switched to hashtags which is supported out of the box by ATAK and WinTAK.
+As of 2025-06-24, I switched to hashtags which is supported out of the box by ATAK and WinTAK.
+As of 2025-08-03, I added a new field "icontype" which contains the TAK Public Safety Air icon type if applicable.

 ## json